 Fresh from the oven, Butterscotch Cookies are delightfully chewy with a little crunch thanks to the sugar topping.

 The outsides get crispy, making them perfect for dipping into my coffee.
 You have my full permission to enjoy cookies for breakfast.
 And make yourself an extra cup of coffee in the afternoon for more cookies!

 How to Store Cookies

 Once cooled, keep these cookies at room temperature in an airtight container or ziploc bags.
 They’ll keep for a week, but good luck not eating them all within a couple of days.

 Yes, Butterscotch Cookies keep beautifully in the freezer!
 They’ll lose some of their crunchiness after thawing but the flavor will still be good.

-Not in this recipe.
+Not in this butterscotch cookie recipe.
 The molasses in the brown sugar is essential for creating the caramel-y, buttery flavor.

-Yes, but I love the added element of texture and the touch of cinnamon it adds to Butterscotch Cookies.
+Yes, but I love the added element of texture it adds to Butterscotch Cookies.

 I do not recommend this as other fats won’t brown like butter does and the flavor won’t be the same.
 Browning happens when the milk proteins in butter begin to cook, so non-dairy substitutions won’t recreate the taste the same way.

 Sure thing!
-You can use electric handheld beaters instead or use a heavy wooden spoon to cream everything together really well.
+You can use electric handheld beaters for cookies or use a heavy wooden spoon to cream everything together really well.